Alex-Mann/webpack2-npm-link-bug/Readme.md

 Following Apex structure of lambda's, src is the containing dir for the "project" as per Apex.

+Error can be found in the bundle: `/src/functions/hello/lib/index.js`

 Steps to reproduce:

 1. cd to /lib/mailer